Nadim Rouhana

 Nadim Rouhana is Professor of International Affairs and Conflict Studies and the Issam M. Fares Chair in Eastern Mediterranean Studies at The Fletcher School.
 Before joining the Fletcher School in 2008, Rouhana held teaching positions at Israeli, Palestinian, and American universities including Harvard University, Tel Aviv University and George Mason University.
 His research is published in Arabic, Hebrew, and English.
-Rouhana’s research has been supported by numerous foundations, including The Ford Foundation, MacArthur Foundation, The Luce Foundation, and the United States Institute for Peace.
-Rouhana is also the Founding Director of Mada al-Carmel—The Arab Center for Applied Social Research in Haifa (from 2000-2017), which undertakes theoretical and applied social research and policy analysis to broaden knowledge and critical thinking about the Palestinians in Israel, equal citizenship, and democracy.
-Mada’s research focuses on Israeli society, Palestinian society, dynamics of conflict, settler societies and decolonization, collective rights, and alternatives to partition.
+Rouhana's research has been supported by numerous foundations, including The Ford Foundation, MacArthur Foundation, The Luce Foundation, and the United States Institute for Peace.
+Rouhana is also the Founding Director of Mada al-Carmel—The Arab Center for Applied Social Research in Haifa (from 2000 to 2017), which undertakes theoretical and applied social research and policy analysis to broaden knowledge and critical thinking about the Palestinians in Israel, equal citizenship, and democracy.
+Mada's research focuses on Israeli society, Palestinian society, dynamics of conflict, settler societies and decolonization, collective rights, and alternatives to partition.
 While at Mada, he led a process that brought together about fifty political, academic, and civil society leaders from the Palestinian citizens in Israel that deliberated for more than one year on a vision document to define the relationship between Israel and its Palestinian citizens.
 The documented, The Haifa Declaration (published in Arabic, English, and Hebrew), was endorsed by hundreds of community leaders.